 Evaluation Criterion: Project plan and implementation: This section is worth 35 points.

-4. DESCRIBE HOW YOU PLAN TO INCORPORATE THE SEMINAR STUDY ABROAD EXPERIENCE INTO YOUR PROFESSIONAL WORK TO ENHANCE INTERNATIONAL OR INTERCULTURAL UNDERSTANDING. (such as teaching, curriculum development, and outreach activities).
+4. DESCRIBE HOW YOU PLAN TO INCORPORATE THE SEMINAR STUDY ABROAD EXPERIENCE INTO YOUR PROFESSIONAL WORK TO ENHANCE INTERNATIONAL OR INTERCULTURAL UNDERSTANDING (such as teaching, curriculum development, and outreach activities).

 Please limit your essay to no more than three pages.
 Any piece of the essay that exceeds the three page limit will not be considered.
 All essays must be written in Times New Roman, 12 point font, and 1 inch margins.